Level3-REST/site/doc/patterns/stepper.md

 Profile: <http://level3.rest/patterns/stepper#stepper-resource>
 ```

 Contains the value being incremented and decremented.
-If the value can only be modified by increment or decrement actions, the Stepper resource should be an [Info](../profiles/info.md) profile.
+This value can be a field in the Stepper object, or it can be a single value.
+If the value can only be modified by increment or decrement actions, the Stepper resource should be an [Info](../profiles/info.md) or [Nexus](../profiles/nexus.md) profile.
 However, if the value can be modified with a `PUT` request, the Stepper must support the [Data](../profiles/data.md) profile.

 ### increment